 - Stretch your calves several times per day.

-- Soft tissue work like dry needling and myofascial release can aid recovery and release trigger points and can help with tight calves.
+- Soft tissue work like dry needling and myofascial release such as foam rolling can aid recovery, releasing trigger points and helping with tight calves.

 - Strengthen your hip abductors and lower leg muscles.
-Exercises like clam shells, resistance band side steps, and lateral leg raises are great for strengthening the gluteus medius.
 Heel raises, toe raises, single-leg balance, and foot doming exercises can strengthen the lower leg musculature.

 - Take rest days, especially when you are coming back from time off or just starting.